-The Housemuseum building was designed by collector and architect Corbett Lyon between 2002 and 2006.
+The original Housemuseum was designed by collector and architect Corbett Lyon between 2002 and 2006.

-In 2010 the Housemuseum won the Australian Institute of Architect's Harold Desbrowe-Annear Award and is cited by Larry's List as 'one of the world's 10 most exciting buildings of private art museums'.
+In 2010 the Housemuseum won the Australian Institute of Architect's Harold Desbrowe-Annear Award and in the same year was cited by Larry's List as 'one of the world's 10 most exciting buildings of private art museums'.

-The building's hybrid design juxtaposes and blurs domestic and museum architectural typologies creating a unique scenographic landscape for the display of artworks and living spaces for the Lyon family.
+The building's hybrid design juxtaposes and blurs domestic and museum architectural typologies, creating a layered scenographic landscape for the display of artworks and providing living spaces for the Lyon family.

-Spaces on the ground floor are designed to flow seamlessly through each zone of the building and open out on to a series of landscaped courtyards and sculpture gardens.
-The first floor of the Housemuseum is more enclosed and inward focused, with internal windows and openings framing layered vistas into and through the building's interior spaces.
+Spaces on the ground floor to flow seamlessly through the building, opening out on to a series of landscaped courtyards and sculpture gardens.
+The first floor is more enclosed and inwardly focused, with internal windows and openings framing vistas through the building's multi-layered interior spaces.

-Walls and ceilings in the building are clad in timber veneered panels which are over printed with small texts.
-Composed of over 35,000 words and spelling out the word 'ART' in capital letters across the walls and ceilings, these texts document a history of the Housemuseum's resident family.
+The Housemuseum's internal walls and ceilings are clad in timber veneered panels on which are printed small texts.
+Comprising of over 35,000 words and configured to spell the word 'ART' in capital letters across the walls and ceilings, the texts document the history of the Housemuseum's occupants.

-A cladding of dark grey zinc wraps the angular form of the building which is expressed as a hybridised form of 'house' and 'museum'.
+A cladding of dark grey zinc wraps the angular form of the building which is expressed in the form of a 'house' and 'museum'.